nonaxanon/Vault-inator/README.md

 # Vault-inator 🔐

-A secure, modern password manager built with Go and React.
-Vault-inator provides a user-friendly interface for managing your passwords while ensuring they remain encrypted and secure.
+A secure, local-first password manager built with Go and React.
+Vault-inator keeps your passwords encrypted and stored locally, giving you complete control over your data while providing a modern, user-friendly interface for password management.

 ## Features ✨

-- 🔒 Military-grade AES-256-GCM encryption
+- �� Military-grade AES-256-GCM encryption
 - 🎨 Modern, responsive dark theme UI
 - 🔍 Search and sort functionality
 - 📋 One-click copy for usernames, passwords, and URLs